Marrakesh

 of Marrakesh

 What defines Marrakesh in essence is Djamaa el Fna, the large main square.
-It's been called the world's most exciting gathering place.
+It's been called the world's most exciting and energetic gathering place.

 The city's famous souq (marketplace) abuts Djamaa square.
 Stalls lining its narrow alleys offer carpets, leather goods and other local Marrakesh craft specialties.